ibm-cloud-docs/assistant-data/backup-142.md

     username: store_icp_${release-name}
     ```

-1. To get the value of `su_username`, you need to get details for the postgres keeper pods:
+1. To get the value of the super user (`su_username`), you need to get details for the postgres keeper pods:

     To get the keeper pod names, use the following command: